PrizePicks Power Play Rules:

 What is the best PrizePicks strategy for beginners?

-What is Goblin mode on PrizePicks?
+What is Flex Play on PrizePicks?

 Should I play Power Play or Flex Play on PrizePicks?